-Although the SECURE Act contained some provisions applicable to living participants, including a change in the age component of the participant's Required Beginning Date ("RBD") to 72, three of the most significant changes made by the SECURE Act are (i) the creation of a separate category of "designated beneficiaries" referred to as "eligible designated beneficiaries" ("EDBs"), (ii) the imposition of a new "10 year rule" in the case of beneficiaries of the participant's retirement plan who are DBs but not EDBs, and (iii) the allowance of a new type of trust for disabled and chronically ill beneficiaries (two categories of EDBs) called an "Applicable Multi-Beneficiary Trust."
+Three of the most significant changes made by the SECURE Act are (i) the creation of a separate category of "designated beneficiaries," referred to as "eligible designated beneficiaries" ("EDBs"); (ii) the imposition of a new "10-year rule" in the case of beneficiaries of the participant's retirement plan who are DBs but not EDBs; and (iii) the allowance of a new type of trust for disabled and chronically ill beneficiaries (two categories of EDBs) called an "Applicable Multi-Beneficiary Trust."

-Based on work done by ACTEC's SECURE Act Guidance Task Force, ACTEC submitted two letters to Treasury, one dated July 14, 2020, and the other dated July 29, 2020, making comments and recommendations regarding numerous provisions in the SECURE Act and requesting the issuance of regulations to clarify certain provisions in the Act.
-In the meantime, beneficiaries and their advisors have been making certain assumptions regarding the interpretation of various provisions in the SECURE Act, including the application of the new 10 year rule.
+Based on work done by ACTEC's SECURE Act Guidance Task Force, ACTEC submitted two letters to the Treasury, one dated July 14, 2020, and the other dated July 29, 2020, making comments and recommendations regarding numerous provisions in the SECURE Act and requesting the issuance of regulations to clarify certain provisions in the SECURE Act.
+In the meantime, beneficiaries and their advisors have been making certain assumptions regarding the interpretation of various provisions in the SECURE Act, including the application of the new 10-year rule.
 Some of those assumptions have turned out to be "different" from the Treasury Department's interpretation of the SECURE Act.

-On February 23, 2022, the Treasury Department issued proposed regulations ("proposed regulations") addressing the minimum required distribution rules (the "MRD Rules") as a result of the SECURE Act.
+On February 24, 2022, the Treasury Department published proposed regulations (simply referred to as the "proposed regulations") addressing the required minimum distribution rules (the "RMD Rules"), as a result of the SECURE Act.
 The proposed regulations and the preamble total 275 pages.
-ACTEC intends to provide Treasury with comments to the proposed regulations.
+ACTEC submitted comments to the proposed regulations on May 24, 2022.
 There are too many provisions in the proposed regulations to cover in this summary.
-In addition, at this time, the proposed regulations are merely proposed regulations and not final regulations.
+Note: At the time of this writing, the proposed regulations are still proposed regulations and not final regulations.
 Therefore, only some of the proposed regulations will be discussed in this summary.